Going into 2020, content marketing has gone beyond buzzword, proving it has serious staying power.

 - CFO who is 47 years old.
 Has 2 kids and very busy work schedule.
 Enjoys Yoga two times a week and free weekends.
 Is seeking <insert your service> because <insert reason here>.

-- Determine most popular content on those websites for your vertical (this could be a social site, a news site, etc)
+- Determine the most popular content on those websites for your vertical (this could be a social site, a news site, etc.)

 - Create a content strategy that aligns with the main types of content that hit pain points

-- Create distribution channels that mimic the channels that allow top content to reach maximum exposure
+- Create distribution channels that mimic the channels that allow top content to reach maximum exposure.
+For example:

 The strategy that I’m most fond of when I talk to companies and encourage them to embrace content marketing is the “Hub and Spoke” model.